 These are just some of the main items to consider when you prepare for a business sale.
 We are happy to discuss them in more detail with you in a personal conversation.
 Please do get in touch, if you want to sell your company and want to better understand how to prepare for a business sale.

 The first item that needs to be arranged is the corporate structure.
 Do you have the correct legal structure that is interesting for a buyer?
-Does this structure cover yourself against negative tax consequences after a business sale?
+Does this structure cover you against negative tax consequences after a business sale?
 Are all real estate assets separated from the operational business?
 Many legal items need to be sorted before a business sale.

-Making yourself redundant and having a good second layer management team in place is crucial.
-One of the items that can decrease a company's value is the dependency on the owner.
+Making yourself redundant and having a good second-layer management team in place is crucial.
+One of the items that can decrease a company’s value is the dependency on the owner.
 Make it easy for a buyer to step into your role.
-If you have all the knowledge and skills to run the business, the buyer's greatest fear is that the business will walk out the door when you do.
-Owner dependency is often most visible in the area of your customers, one of the company's main assets.
+If you have all the knowledge and skills to run the business, the buyer’s greatest fear is that the business will walk out the door when you do.
+Owner dependency is often most visible in the area of your customers, one of the company’s main assets.
 Your company should depend as little as possible on yourself when you sell it.

 It is important to have audited and clear financials.
 Please ensure you have an external accounting firm audit your financials.
 Preferably, this firm should have a good reputation in the market.
 The best situation is if you have two, three or more years with audited financials that are consistently reported.
 Another piece of advice is to leave out personal expenses as much as possible and try to normalize your costs as if you were a regular director.
-Financials in an information memorandum or during due diligence can be normalized by your advisor but the best is if your annual accounts show the right numbers and no material normalizations need to be made.
+Financials in an information memorandum or during due diligence can be normalized by your adviser but the best is if your annual accounts show the right numbers, and no material normalizations need to be made.
 For the future, you need to develop financial projections into a sound budget and back them up with a picture of strong potential.

-Very often, the customer relationships depend on the business owner.
+Very often, customer relationships depend on the business owner.
 This is risky for a buyer and will decrease the value the buyer will place on your company.
 You can improve a lot in this area, which increases your company value.
 A first example is to have well documented and long-running contracts with your customers.
 Further, passing on the management of individual customers to your sales team, makes these relationships depend less on you.
 Finally, you should prevent the dependency on a few large customers and have a well-balanced customer portfolio instead.